1100011Dawg/Obsidian_Dawson/School/IB History/US Foriegn Policy.md

 #### Woodrow Wilson
  - Started Moral Diplomacy to overthrow un democratic leaders.
 #### Roosevelt Corollary
- - Roosevelts interpretation of the Monroe Docturine
+ - Roosevelt's interpretation of the Monroe Doctrine
+ - Based of European intervention to get ehri debts and then had the United States be a arbitrator.
  -
 Foraker Act
 Jones Act